wachaon/wes/docs/README.en.md

 console.log('file %O', file)
 ```

 ## *filesystem*

-Operate files and directories. `readTextFileSync` automatically guesses the encoding of the file and reads it.
+Manipulate files and directories. `readTextFileSync` automatically guesses the encoding of the file and reads it.

 ```javascript
 const fs = require('filesystem')